mnylc/mnylc.github.io/_posts/jobs/2018-03-01-ASSISTANT-LIBRARIAN-PART-TIME--NEW-YORK-SCHOOL-OF-INTERIOR-DESIGN.markdown

 ### Qualifications###

 •        MLS from an ALA-accredited institution (candidates pursuing an MLS degree at an ALA-accredited institution will also be considered).
 •        Bachelors in art history, fine arts, design, or architecture preferred.
 •        Some circulation and reference experience in an academic and research library environment highly desirable.
 •        Experience using an integrated library system, particularly its circulation module, desirable.
 •        Proficiency in WordPress, LibGuides, Omeka, and other library and information technologies pertaining to library public and instructional services.
 •        Strong technical skills of evaluating and employing a variety of new Web tools, systems platforms, and social media channels to facilitate and promote library services and operations.
 •        Proficiency in MS Office Suite, particularly Word, Excel, and PowerPoint.
 •        Excellent oral and written communication skills for lectures, presentations, and working with library/archives users and staff.
 •        Professional committee memberships/activities in related organizations, such as ARLIS/NA, VRA, AASL, ALA, or ACRL, desirable.
 •        Ability to work independently, be flexible, have high attention to detail; a proactive problem solver.
 •        Friendly, with strong service orientation and good people skills.
 •        Former teaching or library instruction experience highly desirable.
 •        A commitment to user-oriented library services.
 •        General knowledge of art, architecture, and design research resources preferred.
+Working conditions:
+·         Required to cover evening and/or weekend hours during the academic school year.
+·         Ability to perform physical activities associated with library collections.

 ### Compensation###